4 ways to help improve communication between employers and employees

 Probably one of the most essential rules of communication is that it remains open and consistent.
 This can help ensure that your people gradually feel more comfortable voicing their opinions or responding with questions.
 Managers need to find ways to communicate regularly without making the process tedious, especially if your workforce is made up of younger employees that have difficulty dealing with rigid routines.
 Hold regular staff meetings without making them weekly, for example.
 Have one-on-one meetings throughout the month and use social media platforms or email notifications as part of your communication arsenal.

 It can be worth asking employees for their thoughts on different lines/modes of communication.
 Would they prefer getting updates via text messages on their smartphones?
 Would they like routine blasts of relevant company news (such as whenever there's a new client) or an infographic of quarterly sales figures?
-By organising and issuing communication initiatives such as these, employees could feel more engaged with the company as a whole while, at the same time, understanding their roles and how they fit into the bigger picture/the organisation's mission.
+By organizing and issuing communication initiatives such as these, employees could feel more engaged with the company as a whole while, at the same time, understanding their roles and how they fit into the bigger picture/the organization's mission.

-Being a good listener may be even more important than being a good speaker.
+Being a good listener maybe even more important than being a good speaker.
 Listening should be part of your communication process.
 Respect your employees’ opinions and when you’re setting aside some time to hear your team members out, don’t distract yourself with telephone calls or email notifications during conversations/discussions.
 Don’t interrupt your employee when they are speaking and keep your personal biases out of the way before you respond.
 These are elements of communication that can help encourage positive feedback and constructive criticism.
 In fact, the more your reputation as a good listener grows, the more comfortable employees could feel about communicating.

 On the other hand, communication that’s one-sided or ineffective can lead to detrimental errors or serious misunderstandings.
 You might not be aware of the trouble brewing within the company until things get too far.
 By then, having a flurry of issues to deal with can be difficult and costly.